🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-✈️ Airport Connectivity + 7.6 -- 30 Montreal-Trudeau International Airport offers extensive direct flights to North America, Europe, and some Asian destinations, making it a strong hub for digital nomads.
+✈️ Airport Connectivity + 7.6 -- 30 Montreal-Trudeau International Airport offers extensive direct flights to Europe, the US, and some Asian hubs, making it highly convenient for digital nomads, though fewer direct routes to Latin America and Oceania.

-🚲 Cycling + 7.1 -- 10 Montreal has over 800 km of bike lanes and the Bixi bike-sharing system, making cycling a practical option for nomads, especially in warmer months.
+🚲 Cycling + 7.1 -- 10 Montreal has an extensive bike lane network and the BIXI bike-share system, making cycling practical in warmer months, but snow removal and winter conditions limit use from December to March.

-πŸ›΅ Scooter/Bike Rental Availability + 6.9 -- 10 Bixi bikes are abundant downtown and in popular neighborhoods; electric scooter rentals are present but less widespread.
+πŸ›΅ Scooter/Bike Rental Availability + 6.9 -- 10 BIXI bike-share stations are plentiful in central areas, and electric scooter rentals (Lime, Bird) are available but with limited operating zones and seasonal restrictions.

 βš–οΈ LEGAL & ADMINISTRATIVE